pantaluna/esp32_mjd_components/components/mjd_lolind32/README.md

-# ESP-IDF MJD Adafruit HUZZAH32 component
+# ESP-IDF MJD LOLIN D32 component
-This component "mjd_huzzah32" has been developed to expose specific functionality for the Adafruit HUZZAH32 development board (ESP32).
+This component "mjd_lolind32" has been developed to expose specific functionality for the WEMOS LOLIN D32 development board (ESP32).
 This component is developed for the ESP-IDF V3 framework for the ESP32 hardware from Espressif.

 The features of this component: